liborty/indxvec/README.md

 pub trait Indices {
     /// Reverse an index slice by simple reverse iteration. fn revindex(self) -> Vec<usize>;
-    /// Invert an index.
-    fn invindex(self) -> Vec<usize>;
-    /// Complement of an index - turns ranks from/to ascending/descending
+    /// Invert an index - turns a sort order into rank order and vice-versa fn invindex(self) -> Vec<usize>;
-    fn complindex(self) -> Vec<usize>;
+    /// complement of an index - reverses the ranking order fn complindex(self) -> Vec<usize>;
     /// Collect values from `v` in the order of index in self.
 Or opposite order. fn unindex<T: Copy>(self, v:&[T], ascending:bool) -> Vec<T>;